Home Invasion – Lawfully in the Home, But Not Permitted in a Room

 Home Invasion Charges in Michigan and Top Defenses

 Home Invasion charges in Michigan come in different degrees (1st through 3rd degree).
 The common element of all home invasion offenses is that the person has no permission to be in the home.
 On April 26, 2016, the Michigan Court of Appeals released the case of People v.
 Bush.
 In Bush, the defendant was invited into the victim’s home by her adult son, who lived there.
 While in the house, the victim barricaded herself in a bedroom because she feared the defendant.
 The defendant kicked the door down and entered the room, assaulting the victim.
-He was charged with home invasion in the first degree.
+The prosecutor charged him with home invasion in the first degree.

 The Michigan Court of Appeals reversed the trial court, holding that “once a defendant enters a dwelling with permission, he cannot unlawfully enter the same dwelling where he is already lawfully present.”